 GeminiRenegade provides another example of the influence the colorful cartoon can have, saying, “This show has saved people from the edge of suicide.
 It’s pulled me and many others out of depression time and time again.
 It has inspired me to follow my dreams.
 It’s helped others achieve their goals.”

-The series’ success has propelled the franchise to a spinoff series, Equestria Girls, which has had four releases to date, with three specials planned for 2017.
+The series’ success has propelled the franchise to a spinoff series, Equestria Girls, which has had several movies, specials, and shorts released to date.